rbisdorff/Digraph3/docSphinx/tutorial.rst

     NetFlows Ranking:
     ['a5', 'a7', 'a6', 'a3', 'a1', 'a8', 'a4', 'a9', 'a2']

-The *net-flow* scores deliver in this example a ranking without ties.
+The *net-flow* scores deliver in this example a ranking *without ties*.
 It may easily happen however, that we obtain, as with the *Copeland* scores above, only a ranking with ties, which will then be resolved by following again the lexicographic rule.
 In case of ties, it is possible to construct again the corresponding *weak order* with the :py:class:`transitiveDigraphs.WeakNetFlowsOrder` class.

-The resulting **NetFlows** ranking is here, in this didactic example, much better correlated with the given outranking relation as its crisp cousin, the *Copeland* ranking.
+The resulting **NetFlows** ranking is here, in this didactic example, better correlated (+0.638) with the given outranking relation as its crisp cousin, the *Copeland* ranking.

 .. code-block:: pycon
    :linenos:

-   >>> corr = g.computeOrdinalCorrelation(nf)
+   >>> corr = gcd.computeOrdinalCorrelation(nf)
-   >>> print("Fitness of net flows ranking: %.3f" % corr['correlation'])
-    Fitness of net-flows ranking: 0.638
+   >>> gcd.showCorrelation(corr)
+    Correlation indexes:
+    Extended Kendall tau         : +0.638
+    Epistemic determination      :  0.230
+    Bipolar-valued equivalalence : +0.147

+Indeed, the extended Kenall tau index of  +0.638 leads to a bipolar-valued equivalence characteristics of 0.147, i.e. a *majority* of 57.35% of the criteria significance supports the relational equivalence between the given strict outranking relation and the corresponding *Copeland* ranking.

-To appreciate the effective quality of both the *Copeland* and the *NetFlows* rankings, it is useful to consider *Kemeny* 's and *Slater* 's optimal ranking rules.
+To appreciate the respective quality of both the *Copeland* and the *NetFlows* rankings, it is useful to consider *Kemeny* 's and *Slater* 's optimal ranking rules.

 *Kemeny* rankings
 .................

-A **Kemeny** ranking is a linear order which is closest, in the sense of the ordinal *Kendall* distance (see [BIS-2012]_), to the given valued outranking digraph *g*.
+A **Kemeny** ranking is a linear order which is *closest*, in the sense of the ordinal *Kendall* distance (see [BIS-2012]_), to the given valued outranking digraph *g*.

 .. code-block:: pycon
    :linenos:

    >>> from linearOrders import KemenyOrder
-   >>> ke = KemenyOrder(g,orderLimit=9) # default orderLimit is 7
+   >>> ke = KemenyOrder(gcd,orderLimit=9) # default orderLimit is 7
    >>> ke.showRanking()
     ['a5', 'a6', 'a7', 'a3', 'a8', 'a9', 'a4', 'a1', 'a2']
-   >>> corr = g.computeOrdinalCorrelation(ke)
+   >>> corr = gcd.computeOrdinalCorrelation(ke)
-   >>> print("Fitness of Kemeny's ranking: %+.3f" % corr['correlation'])
-    Fitness of Kemeny's ranking: +0.779
+   >>> gcd.showCorrelation(corr)
+    Correlation indexes:
+    Extended Kendall tau         : +0.779
+    Epistemic determination      :  0.230
+    Bipolar-valued equivalalence : +0.179

-So, **+0.779** is the highest possible ordinal correlation (fitness) any potential ranking one can achieve with the given pairwise outranking relation.
+So, **+0.779** is the highest possible ordinal correlation (fitness) any potential ranking one can achieve with the given pairwise strict outranking relation.
 A *Kemeny* ranking may not be unique, and the first one discovered in a brute permutation trying computation, is retained.
 In our example here, we obtain in fact two optimal *Kemeny* rankings with a same maximal *Kemeny* index of 12.92.

 .. code-block:: pycon
    :caption: Optimal Kemeny rankings